Dielectric heating: Microwave applications

 Microwave heating has also been tested in the field of cultural heritage conservation, specifically for removing harmful black fungi from stone monuments.
 A 2013 study by Cuzman et al. demonstrated that targeted microwave radiation at 2.45 GHz, applied at 65 °C for three minutes, was able to kill fungal colonies (including Sarcinomyces sp., Pithomyces sp., and Scolecobasidium sp.) found on historical marble artifacts such as replicas of Michelangelo's David statue and samples from the Lascaux Cave.
 The treatment was effective in destroying the fungi while causing no significant thermal or chemical damage to the stone surface, offering a non-invasive, chemical-free alternative for conservation work.

-Microwave volumetric heating

-Microwave volumetric heating is a commercially available method of heating liquids, suspensions, or solids in a continuous flow on an industrial scale.
-Microwave volumetric heating has a greater penetration depth of up to 42 mm, which is an even penetration through the entire volume of the flowing product.
-This is advantageous in commercial applications where increased shelf-life can be achieved, with increased microbial kill at temperatures 10–15 C-change lower than when using conventional heating systems.

-Applications of microwave volumetric heating include:
+In food